Gliese 754

 Gliese 754 is a dim star in the southern constellation of Telescopium.
 It has an apparent visual magnitude of 12.25, which requires a telescope to view.
-The star is located at a distance of 19.3 light-years from the Sun based on parallax, and it is drifting further away with a radial velocity of +7 km/s.
+The star is located at a distance of 19.3 light-years from the Sun based on parallax, and it is drifting further away with a radial velocity of +6 km/s.
 It is one of the hundred closest stars to the Solar System.
 Calculations of its orbit around the Milky Way showed that it is eccentric, and indicate that it might be a thick disk object.

 The stellar classification of Gliese 754 is M4V, indicating that this is a small red dwarf star on the core hydrogen fusing main sequence.
 It has 17% of the mass of the Sun and 21% of the Sun's radius.
 The star is fully convective and is a source of X-ray emission.
 It is rotating slowly with a period of about 133 days.
 The metallicity is sub-solar, indicating it has a lower abundance of heavy elements compared to the Sun.
 It is radiating just 0.5% of the luminosity of the Sun from its photosphere at an effective temperature of around 3,202 K.

-Planetary System
+Search for planets

-In June 2019, a candidate exoplanet was reported in orbit around Gliese 754.
+In June 2019, a candidate exoplanet in orbit around Gliese 754 was reported in a preprint.
 It was detected using the Doppler method and is orbiting at a distance of 0.28 AU with a period of 78 days.
 The orbit is essentially circular, to within the margin of error.
 The habitable zone for this star ranges from 0.05 AU to 0.14 AU; inside the orbit of this proposed companion.
+However, a 2024 study could not confirm any planet around this star.
+A 77-day signal was detected, similar to the orbital period of this putative planet, but this may be caused by stellar activity.